KyCodeHuynh/Hail/README.md

 one with number 127, and other with number 32, but from different runs?
 However, the finite flight/send window prevents this ambiguous overlap of ranges.

-It limits what could possibly be in-flight at the time.
-For example, here’s the edge case just before we wrap around:

-    250 251 252 [ 253 254 255 ]

-Then, upon ACK of 253:

-    251 252 253 [ 254 255 0 ]

-So we know that anything 254-255 must be in the previous run of sequence numbers.
-And if we slide our window forward a bit a more:

-    [ 255 0 1 ] 2 3 4

-Then now 255 must be in our previous run, and 0-1 in our next run, because we only have 3 packets in-flight at most at any time (if that were our window size).

-So for the next run, we need to modify how we index into the reordering buffer.
-Instead of reorder_buffer[seq_num], we have:

-    reorder_buffer[(numRun * 256) + seq_num]

-This in fact generalizes.
-We initialize numRun to 0, and so for our first run we have `reorder_nuffer[(0 * 256) + 0 thru 255]`, giving us the same indices as before.

-But upon wraparound, we'll have:

-    reorder_buffer[(1 * 256) + 0 thru 255]

-So our first index would be `reorder_buffer[256 + 0]`, which slots the first packet of the next run just after all of the last run, which is exactly what we wanted.

-However, we have yet to handle the case where our window is still sliding over between the two runs.

-During this straddling period, we cannot simply use the above indexing formula, or else we’d do something like `reorder_buffer[(1 * 256) + 255]` for the window:

-    [ 255 0 1 ] 2 3

-(Actually, I think this is the only corner case, assuming we don’t increment numRun until after encountering zero, which means 254 won’t run into this)

-That would cause us to place the last packet’s contentes of the preceding run into the area reserved for the contents of the next run of packets.
-This is in fact the only special case.
-We can check for this.
-We use the first index formula if the left-edge of receive window is `SEQ_NUM_MAX` (255 here).

 #### Sender-side Tracking